Oronemu/mira-web/src/content/legal/privacy.en.md

 ### 5.12.
 Hosted AI Usage Counters *(Mira Pro subscribers only)*

-To enforce per-user monthly caps on the heaviest AI features (Ask Mira: 100 / month; manual weekly reflection: 2 / month) the Cloudflare Worker stores integer counters keyed on `originalTransactionId` plus the current `YYYY-MM` period.
+To enforce per-user monthly caps on the heaviest AI features (Ask Mira: 100 / month; manual weekly reflection: 2 / month) the Mira backend stores integer counters keyed on the non-personal subscription identifier plus the current calendar month.
 Counters reset monthly.
-They contain no message content and no personal identifiers beyond the StoreKit transaction id.
+They contain no message content and no personal identifiers beyond the App Store-issued subscription id.

-**Storage:** Cloudflare Workers KV.
+**Storage:** Cloudflare key-value storage.
 Stale counters auto-expire after 90 days.

 **Legal basis (GDPR):** Art.
 6(1)(f) — legitimate interest in preventing service abuse and managing infrastructure costs.

 ### 5.13.
 Redeem Codes *(complimentary access)*

-If a developer-issued code (e.g. from beta-testing programs or gifts) is entered in **Settings → Mira Pro → Redeem code**, Mira's worker stores `{ code, redemption timestamp, device-bound identifier }` so each code is single-use.
-The code itself is not personal data; the identifier is the iOS `identifierForVendor` UUID, which is local to your device + this app and resets on uninstall.
+If a developer-issued code (e.g. from beta-testing programs or gifts) is entered in **Settings → Mira Pro → Redeem code**, the Mira backend stores the code, a redemption timestamp, and a device-bound identifier so each code is single-use.
+The code itself is not personal data; the device-bound identifier is a per-app, per-device value that is local to your device and this app and resets on uninstall.

 ### 5.10.
 Data We Do **Not** Collect